gatsbyjs/gatsby/docs/docs/graphql-api.md

 ### `StaticQuery`

 Gatsby provides a `StaticQuery` component that can be used in any component to get data from GraphQL.
+You can only have one `StaticQuery` per page, in order to include the data you need from multiple sources you can use one query with multiple root fields.
 It cannot take variables as arguments.

 Also, refer to the [guide on querying data in components with static query](/docs/static-query/).